 Used in modern times in everything from skincare products to cosmetics to aromatherapy, chamomile tea contains powerful ingredients for an array of uses.
 Known most commonly as a tea for relaxation and unwinding after a long day, chamomile packs a punch when it comes to keeping your mind and body healthy.

-Chamomile tea is not a true tea, but rather an herbal tea or tisane made using flower petals.
+Chamomile tea is not a true tea, but rather an herbal tea or tisane made using flower petals from the chamomile plant.
 Consumption of chamomile tea is steeped in a history that dates back to ancient societies, which used both fresh and dried flowers for a variety of reasons.
 The taste profile of chamomile is subtle and pleasing to most palettes.
-There are two main types of chamomile tea including German Chamomile and Roman Chamomile.
+There are two main types of chamomile tea including German Chamomile, Egyptian Chamomile, and Roman Chamomile.
+The tea is used in herbal medicine for a host of health problems and also as a flavoring for true teas such as black tea and green tea.
+Chamomile is also popularly used to produce chamomile essential oils and lotions.

 Chamomile tea comes from the daisy-like flowers of the plant family Asteraceae, which also includes flowers such as sunflowers and marigold.
 Chamomile is made using an infusion of the flower petals and hot water.
 Chamomile is naturally caffeine-free, lending to its common use at bedtime.

 Chamomile has a flavor profile that consists of herbal and fruity notes with a refreshingly smooth finish.
-Often compared to the taste of a crisp apple, chamomile derives its name from the Greek words “chamai melon,” meaning ground apple.
+Often compared to the taste of a crisp apple, chamomile derives its name from the Greek words “chamai melon,” meaning ground apple (2).
 The light, airy taste is almost universally appreciated and also has a sweet aromatic scent.
-Chamomile tea is light when brewed, invoking notions of soft sunlight that pair perfectly with its healthy mind and body benefits.
+High-quality chamomile tea is light when brewed, invoking notions of soft sunlight that pair perfectly with its healthy mind and body benefits.

 One of the most common reasons for tea consumption is the powerful ability of its ingredients to aid in relaxation.
 Chamomile tea can help reduce stress and anxiety thanks to its warm, soothing nature.
-For the best results, drink one to two cups of chamomile tea daily or when feelings particularly stressed out.
+For the best results using htis herbal remedy, drink one to two cups of chamomile tea daily or when feelings particularly stressed out.

 Just as relaxing compounds in chamomile tea help to alleviate stress and anxiety, they also aid in helping you get to sleep faster and achieve a more restful repose.
 Chamomile tea induces sleep for people who suffer from sleep disorders such as sleep apnea and insomnia as well as for people who struggle to relax enough to fall asleep.

 A 2015 study published in the Journal of Advanced Nursing demonstrated the effects of chamomile tea on sleep quality and depression.
-The study consisted of a group of 80 Taiwanese women who claimed to have poor sleep quality.
+The clinical trial consisted of a group of 80 Taiwanese women who claimed to have poor sleep quality.
 The women were divided into two groups, a control group and an experimental group, which drank chamomile tea for 2 weeks.
-The experimental group scored significantly lower when it came to reporting sleep inefficiency compared to the control group.
+The experimental group scored significantly lower when it came to reporting sleep inefficiency compared to the control group (5).

 While chamomile can aid in better sleep, most studies show results that are in the short term rather than the long term.
-This means the efficacy of chamomile as a treatment for long-term depression is less effective than its use to induce restful sleep right before bed.
+This means the efficacy of chamomile as a sleep aid or treatment for long-term depression or anxiety disorders is less effective than its use to induce restful sleep right before bed.
 As restful sleep is linked to the prevention of a host of diseases, enjoying a cup of chamomile tea before bed can help ensure your overall health.

-Drinking chamomile tea can have extensive health benefits for your mind and body, but it can also be used topically to treat skin conditions.
+Drinking chamomile tea can have extensive health benefits for your mind and body, but it can also be used topically to treat skin conditions and promote wound healing.
 Often used in baths to treat itchy, scaly skin, chamomile tea can also be applied directly to the skin for healthy skin benefits.

 Chamomile tea can help resolve digestive tract problems such as irritable bowel syndrome along with upset stomach and abdominal pain.
 Traditionally used to treat colic in children, chamomile is also exceptionally good at relieving gas and preventing stomach ulcers.

 A study published in Phytomedicine demonstrated that a formula of chamomile flowers, peppermint leaves and licorice root among other ingredients helped to prevent the development of gastric ulcers.
-The compounds and antioxidants in the chamomile formula reduced acid output and decreased leukotrienes, which can cause ulcers.
+The compounds and antioxidants in the chamomile formula reduced acid output and decreased leukotrienes, which can cause ulcers (7).

-Anti-inflammatory properties in chamomile have also been credited with preventing diarrhea.
+Anti-inflammatory properties and antispasmodic benefits in chamomile have also been credited with preventing diarrhea.
 One animal study examined the use of chamomile in Tunisian medicine to prevent diarrhea.
 The researchers gave mice chamomile extract before inducing diarrhea using castor oil.
-The mice who received chamomile as a pre-treatment showed lower levels of digestive problems.
+The mice who received chamomile as a pre-treatment showed lower levels of digestive problems (8).

 While many of these studies are ongoing, there is reason to believe chamomile can help regulate the digestive system.
 To get the most out of these health benefits, consume a cup of chamomile tea 30 minutes before each meal.

 As a leading factor of death in the United States, heart disease is on the rise due to poor dietary choices as well as smoking and hereditary factors.
 Fortunately chamomile tea can help to keep your heart healthy.
-Studies have shown that chamomile can help lower blood pressure and bad cholesterol known as LDL cholesterol.
+Studies have shown that chamomile can help lower blood pressure and bad cholesterol known as LDL cholesterol as well as moderate blood sugar levels (11).

 Another topical use of chamomile tea is to promote healthier, shinier hair.
 Anti-inflammatory compounds can alleviate itchy, dry scalp that can lead to dandruff.
 Chamomile tea is also a natural hair lightener so you can achieve lighter hair or highlights by applying the brew to your scalp.
 To get these benefits, simply rinse your hair with cold chamomile tea in the shower.